D8-X/d8x-order-executor/README.md

 Rename the file `sample.env` as `.env` and edit as necessary:

 - SDK_CONFIG: The D8X Perpetuals SDK config name of the network where orders are executed, e.g. "zkevm"
-- EARNINGS_WALLET: Address of the wallet that will collect all earnings
 - SEED_PHRASE: Your mnemonic seed phrase.
   - Remember to fund the first address along the derivation path.
   - You can create a seed phrase e.g. by creating a new Metamask wallet, exporting the seed phrase, and funding the first account in this wallet with sufficient native tokens.